intel/dffml/docs/contributing/codebase.rst

 Plugins
 -------

 DFFML is plugin based.
-This means that there the source code for the main package ``dffml``, is separate from the source code for many of the things you might want to use in conjunction with it.
+This means that the source code for the main package ``dffml``, is separate from the source code for many of the things you might want to use in conjunction with it.
 For example, if you wanted to use the machine learning models based on scikit, you'd install ``dffml-model-scikit``.